hyperpape/needle/readme.md

   3. The automaton can look ahead for necessary characters later in the stream.
-Upon seeing `"the "` when matching `"the [Cc]rown"`, the automaton will check whether `n` is found 5 characters ahead, before moving to the next state, skipping four characters in the process.
+Upon seeing `"the "` when matching `"the [Cc]rown"`, the automaton will check whether `n` is found 5 characters ahead, before moving to the next state.
+If the look-ahead fails, it will skip ahead and restart.

 ### Status